A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Basic RAG Approaches

 \subsubsection{Query Rewriting}

-Query rewriting has become a crucial technique for enhancing the performance of RAG, particularly in addressing semantic gaps and improving task outcomes.
-Rewrite-Retrieve-Read (RRR)\cite{ma2023query} optimizes the query generation process by using an LLM to create and refine the query before retrieval, with a trainable rewriter guided by reinforcement learning.
-This approach improves the alignment between queries and target knowledge, boosting performance in open-domain QA and multiple-choice tasks.
-BEQUE\cite{peng2024large} focuses on long-tail queries in e-commerce search, bridging semantic gaps through supervised fine-tuning, offline feedback, and contrastive learning, resulting in significant improvements in business metrics like GMV and transactions.
-HyDE\cite{gao2022precise} introduces a zero-shot approach to dense retrieval, where an instruction-following LLM generates a hypothetical document, which is then encoded and used to retrieve relevant documents, outperforming traditional unsupervised retrievers.
-Step-Back Prompting \cite{zheng2023take} encourages LLMs to abstract high-level concepts from specific examples, improving reasoning on tasks like STEM, multi-hop QA, and knowledge-based reasoning.
-These methods collectively enhance the effectiveness and scalability of RAG in knowledge-intensive tasks across diverse domains.
+Query rewriting has become a key technique for improving RAG performance by bridging semantic gaps and enhancing retrieval accuracy.
+Rewrite-Retrieve-Read (RRR) \cite{ma2023query} refines queries through an LLM-based rewriter trained with reinforcement learning, strengthening alignment between queries and target knowledge for open-domain QA and reasoning tasks.
+BEQUE \cite{peng2024large} targets long-tail queries in e-commerce via supervised fine-tuning, feedback, and contrastive learning, yielding substantial business gains.
+HyDE \cite{gao2022precise} adopts a zero-shot strategy where an LLM generates a hypothetical document for dense retrieval, outperforming traditional unsupervised methods.
+Step-Back Prompting \cite{zheng2023take} further enhances reasoning by abstracting high-level concepts from specific examples, improving multi-hop and knowledge-based tasks.
+Collectively, these approaches enhance both the precision and scalability of RAG across knowledge-intensive domains.